-To ensure the citizens, property, economy and the quality of the Town of Castleton's natural resources are
+To ensure the citizens, property, economy and the quality of the Town of Castleton's natural resources are protected by using sound planning practices to address flood risks.

 Continue to review development in Flood Hazard Areas for compliance to the Castleton Flood Hazard Area Regulations.